Circular economy: Critiques of circular economy models

 It is also often pointed out that there are fundamental limits to the concept, which are based, among other things, on the laws of thermodynamics.
 According to the second law of thermodynamics, all spontaneous processes are irreversible and associated with an increase in entropy.
 It follows that in a real implementation of the concept, one would either have to deviate from the perfect reversibility in order to generate an entropy increase by generating waste, which would ultimately amount to still having parts of the economy which follow a linear scheme, or enormous amounts of energy would be required (from which a significant part would be dissipated in order to for the total entropy to increase).
 In its comment to concept of the circular economy the European Academies' Science Advisory Council (EASAC) came to a similar conclusion:

 Recovery and recycling of materials that have been dispersed through pollution, waste and end-of-life product disposal require energy and resources, which increase in a nonlinear manner as the percentage of recycled material rises (owing to the second law of thermodynamics: entropy causing dispersion).
 Recovery can never be 100% (Faber et al., 1987).
 The level of recycling that is appropriate may differ between materials.

 In addition to this, the circular economy has been criticized for lacking a strong social justice component.
 Indeed, most circular economy visions, projects and policies do not address key social questions regarding how circular economy technologies and solutions will be controlled and how their benefits and costs will be distributed.
 To respond to these limitations some academics and social movements prefer to speak of a circular society rather than a circular economy.
 They thereby advocate for a circular society where knowledge, political power, wealth, and resources are sustainably circulated in fundamentally democratic and redistributive manners, rather than just improving resource efficiency as most circular economy proposals do.

-Moreover, it has been argued that a post-growth approach should be adopted for the circular economy where material loops are put (directly) at the service of wellbeing, instead of attempting to reconcile the circular economy with GDP growth.
+Moreover, it has been argued that a post-growth approach should be adopted for the circular economy, in which material loops are put (directly) at the service of well-being, rather than attempting to reconcile the circular economy with GDP growth.
 For example, efficiency improvements at the level of individual products could be offset by a growth in total or per-capita consumption, which only beyond-circularity measures like choice editing and rationing unsustainable products or emissions may be able to address.
+Moreover, while conventional circular economy frameworks prioritise technical sophistication over social equity, and low-tech solutions sometimes lack scalability and effectiveness, open-source practices can reconcile the often-competing demands of technological advancement and social justice by localising manufacturing, customisation, and repair.